mepto/p10/readme.md

 https://www.postgresql.org/download/windows/ and using the installer, selecting the version relevant to your environment.

-On Windows, once the installation is done, open the sqk shell from the windows menu.
+On Windows, once the installation is done, open the sql shell from the windows menu.
 Leave the defaults until the password where you should input the one you provided during the installation.